samsquire/ideas4/README.md

 The client receives an cryptographic attestation that the data was accepted and caches the attestation and the data in a buffer.
 When there is data loss - i.e, a server or region goes down due to power or other problem, we enter recovery mode and we ask for all attested unfsynced messages from clients and other servers along the processing path.

-This requires there be continuous heartbeats and immediate detection of power loss.
+This requires there be continuous heartbeats and immediate detection of power loss which may be difficult if there is a partition.

+We can create a `TEE` iptables rule to forward requests to another server as a cache of received requests which we can replay.

 # incomplete ideas